TomHsiung/system.manage.syntax.ubuntu/README.md

 4) `tracepath` file show syntax about network tracing.
 5) `tcpdump` is a very nice packet catpure tool.
 6) `route` is a tool to manage routing table(s).
+7) `vnstat` is a tool to display cumulative and realtime traffic.